oscal-compass/community/GOVERNANCE.md

 The OSCAL Compass Project has a two-level governance structure with an Oversight Committee and Project Maintainers.

 Except where otherwise noted, decisions should always start at the most local level of project governance.
-If a decision only affects a single project, the dicussion should start with the project maintainers.
+If a decision only affects a single project, the discussion should start with the project maintainers.
 While communication between the different project teams is important as they are all interconnected, minor decisions do not need organization-wide consensus and can be moved forward at the project level.

 ### Project Maintainers overview